zonca/italianschoolsd-website/site/content/tuition-payment.md

 subtitle: Details about paying for tuition for Italian classes
 ---

-Tuition payment is due in 2 equal payments (on August 27th and January 15th), unless you opt for the monthly plan.
+Tuition payment is due in 2 equal payments (on September 5th and January 15th), unless you opt for the monthly plan.

 ## Monthly plan

 Alternatively, we offer a monthly payment plan:

 * additional administrative fee of 10%
-* 2/9 of tuition is due August 27th with any payment method
+* 2/9 of tuition is due on September 5th with any payment method
 * 7 monthly payments October 1st to April 1st (no checks accepted for these monthly payments)
-* for example, an in-person heritage class with monthly payments costs a total of `$1555*1.1=1710`, it has 9 monthly payments of $190.
-Two of those payments (first and last month) are due at enrollment ($380), the other 7 monthly starting on October 1st and ending on April 1st (May was already paid at enrollment)
+* for example, an in-person heritage class with monthly payments costs a total of `$1655*1.1=1820`, it has 9 monthly payments of $202.
+Two of those payments (first and last month) are due at enrollment ($402), the other 7 monthly starting on October 1st and ending on April 1st (May was already paid at enrollment)

 ## Sibling discount